pymc-devs/pymc/GOVERNANCE.md

 long-term well-being of the project, both technically and as a community.

-The Steering Council will have between 4 and 7 members with at least one member per dedicated team and no more than 2 institutional members per company.
+The Steering Council will have between 4 and 7 members with at least one member per dedicated team.
+No more than 2 Council Members can report to one person or company (including Institutional Partners) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other